-There are dozens of types of hearing aid accessories available on the market.
+There are dozens of hearing aid accessories on the market.
 These devices can serve many purposes.
-Depending on your lifestyle and needs, your Louisville audiologist may recommend some accessories that can improve your hearing or make your life with hearing aids simpler.
-Here’s a look at some types of accessories we offer our Heuser Hearing Clinic patients.
+Depending on your lifestyle and needs, your Louisville audiologist may recommend accessories that can improve your hearing or make your life with hearing aids simpler.
+Here’s a look at some types of accessories we offer.

 Batteries & Parts

-Along with batteries, your hearing aids may come with replaceable parts including wax guards or filters and tubing.
-You should always have spare components and batteries on hand, and many people choose to keep extras in several places including at home, at work, or in a portable bag.
-By staying well stocked and being prepared, you can avoid ever being stuck with a poorly working or nonfunctional hearing aid.
+Along with batteries, your hearing aids may come with replaceable parts including wax guards, filters and tubing.
+You should always have spare components and batteries on hand; many people choose to keep extras in several places, such as at home, work or in a portable bag.
+By staying well stocked and being prepared you can avoid ever being stuck with a poorly working or nonfunctional hearing aid.

 Cleaning Tools & Dehumidifiers

-Many of today’s hearing aids are Bluetooth compatible, but not all devices can stream sound wirelessly without a connective accessory.
-Wireless accessories come in many shapes and sizes, but they all perform the same basic function: transmit sound from a wireless-enabled device—including smartphones, computers, TVs, MP3 players, in-car entertainment systems, and more—directly to your hearing aid.
-These devices allow you to hear everything you need clearly, conveniently, and comfortably.
+While many of today’s hearing aids are Bluetooth compatible, not all devices can stream sound wirelessly without a connective accessory.
+Wireless accessories come in many shapes and sizes, but they all perform the same basic function — transmit sound from a wireless-enabled device (including smartphones, computers, TVs, MP3 players and in-car entertainment systems) directly to your hearing aid.
+These devices allow you to hear everything you need clearly, conveniently and comfortably.